 Low b12 can cause a sensation of burning, muscle spasms, numbness, and tingling (neuropathy).
 These symptoms are usually noted as being resolved quickly with supplementation.
 I have personally experienced a worsening of symptoms with supplementation and have seen enough similar accounts to believe I’m not alone.

-This is what I think might be going on with B12 in some cases.
-The chronically-low levels of b12 have caused an increase in receptor density.
-If symptoms of burning and/or spasming are present, and increased availability of b12 (and the resultant neurotransmitters) might cause an increased in signaling capability within the nervous system—resulting in an increased perception of those symptoms.
+Chronically-low levels of b12 have caused an increase in receptor density.
+If symptoms of burning and/or spasming are present, and increased availability of b12 (and the resultant neurotransmitters) might cause an increase in signaling capability within the nervous system—resulting in an increased perception of those symptoms.

 Below are some related articles I’ve found to help support this theory, even if only indirectly.